Palladinium/quartermaster/README.md

 ## License

-This project and all contributions to it are dual-licensed under the Apache-2.0 and MIT licenses.
+This project and all contributions to it are licensed under the GPL General Public License v3.